 The Celts were not a single unified nation but a diverse collection of tribes sharing linguistic and cultural roots across Iron Age Europe, from the British Isles to Anatolia.
 Their reputation as fierce warriors and masterful strategists was well earned.
 For centuries, Celtic war strategies allowed these tribes to resist larger, more organized armies, including the expanding Roman Republic and later Empire.
-Their tactics were innovative, adaptive, and deeply rooted in their social structure and environment.
+Their tactics were innovative, adaptive, and deeply rooted in their social structure, environment, and spiritual beliefs.
 This article explores the key components of Celtic warfare during the Iron Age, from the organization of war bands to the psychological terror they inflicted on the battlefield, and their lasting impact on military history.

 Social and Tribal Organization for War